babylonlabs-io/babylon-integration-deployment/README.md

 - `bbt0` as the checkpoint tags
 - 10 blocks epoch interval
 - Validators are accessible through the `192.168.10.[2-5]` IP addresses.
-- The explorer is accessible at port `localhost:26661`.
-This can be changed by modifying `LISTPORT` on the `docker-compose.yml` file.
 - Bitcoin uses a block generation time of 30 seconds.
 This can be changed by adding an environment variable `GENERATE_INTERVAL_SECS` on the `docker-compose.yml` file.

-The explorer is accessible at `localhost:26661`.

 ### Configuration files